bidhuripriyanshu/CropSathi/README.md

 ## Project Structure
 The project is organized into the following folders:

-- **App**: Contains the code for the mobile application developed using Expo and React Native.
 - **Server**: Houses the backend server implementation using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 - **Client**: Contains the code for the web application frontend, developed using React.js.
 - **ML**: Includes the machine learning module responsible for crop recommendation, implemented using Python.